leanke/pokegym/README.md

 ### Structure

-/wrappers: Contains environment wrappers for customizing and extending the base environment.
+/envs: Contains environment wrappers for customizing and extending the base environment.

 /pokegym: Holds the core environment files.
 Modify these files to alter the environment's behavior.

-/policies: Includes policy implementations.
-This is where you'll define and test different reinforcement learning strategies.

 /config: Configuration files for setting parameters and environment settings.